 The Paris Route

-From Paris, you can book a through ticket all the way to Meyrargues with an unfolded bicycle using the night train from Paris Austerlitz (from €52).
-It leaves Paris at 20:51 and arrives in Marseille at 06:26 the following morning.
+From Paris, the only direct train to Marseille that we have found (early 2025) that takes unfolded bicycles is the night train from Paris Austerlitz (from €40).
+It leaves Paris at 20:10 and arrives in Marseille at 06:33 the following morning.

-However this train terminates at Marseille Blancarde station, and you need to ride the 3 km to Saint Charles to catch the Meyrargues train at 07:41.
-However, the night train continues to Les Arcs (07:55), and Nice at 09:08.
-Cost with a couchette and reserved bike space is from €71.
+However this train terminates at Marseille Blancarde station, and you need to ride the 3 km to Saint Charles to catch the Meyrargues train.
+However, the night train continues to Les Arcs (07:52), and Nice at 09:09.
+Cost with a couchette and reserved bike space is from €55.

 Cycle space is very limited on tgv inoui trains.
 Book well in advance.